 What should I do if I forget a dose?

-Take the missed dose as soon as you remember it, as long as it is less than 4 hours before your bedtime.
+Take the missed dose as soon as you remember it, as long as it is at least 4 hours before your bedtime.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 What side effects can this medication cause?